avneet25/Extensive-Weather-Application/README.md

 # Amazing-Weather-App
-Real-time and accurate weather app with attractive UI.
+Real-time and accurate weather app with multifarious features and an attractive UI.

 # 🚩 Table of contents
 1. [App Screenshots](#part1)